 The chair of governors should appoint a clerk to the Governors’ Complaints Panel, acknowledge the complainant’s letter in writing within 5 school days of receipt and arrange for a panel of governors to meet within 15 school days of receipt.
 It must be recognised that if the letter is received within 14 school days to the end of term it may not be possible to organise the governors’ panel meeting.
 In this case the matter should be dealt with within 10 school days of the school reopening.

-The Head of School should be given a copy of the complainant’s letter and written documentation should be requested from the school.
-The clerk should send both the complainant’s letter and the school documentation to the Governors’ Complaints Panel members, complainant and Head of School (and anyone else involved in the meeting) at least 5 school days before the date of the meeting.
+The Head Teacher should be given a copy of the complainant’s letter and written documentation should be requested from the school.
+The clerk should send both the complainant’s letter and the school documentation to the Governors’ Complaints Panel members, complainant and Head Teacher (and anyone else involved in the meeting) at least 5 school days before the date of the meeting.

-The complainant, and the Head of School will be invited to attend the Governor’s Complaints Panel meeting to give a verbal statement in support of their documentation.
+The complainant, and the Head Teacher will be invited to attend the Governor’s Complaints Panel meeting to give a verbal statement in support of their documentation.
 Each of them can bring someone to support them if they wish.

 At the meeting:

-The complainant, and Head of School (or their representative) should provide all the relevant information they wish and the Governors’ Complaints Panel members should clarify any points.
-After the complainant and the Head of School (or their representative) have provided all the information they wish, the chair will ask all parties to leave except the panel members and the clerk.
+The complainant, and Head Teacher (or their representative) should provide all the relevant information they wish and the Governors’ Complaints Panel members should clarify any points.
+After the complainant and the Head Teacher (or their representative) have provided all the information they wish, the chair will ask all parties to leave except the panel members and the clerk.